Scarecrow Video: History

 The store was opened with 600 titles in 1988 on Latona Avenue in the Ravenna neighborhood by Rebecca and George Latsios as well as John McCullough.
 From the beginning the store was known as a welcome, open place for film lovers to find rare titles and be greeted by Latsios's trademark "Hello, my friend."
 Scarecrow moved in 1993 to its current home: a larger, two-story building on Roosevelt Way in the University District with 8,300 sqft of space.
 Celebrity patrons are rumored to include Quentin Tarantino, Bridget Fonda, Courtney Love, Winona Ryder, Directors John Woo and Bernardo Bertolucci, and legendary film critic Roger Ebert.

 In 1995, Latsios was diagnosed with brain cancer and given six months to live.
 He responded by spending large amounts on rare and unique videos, cementing the store's reputation as a Seattle icon of unique and rare titles, while ignoring other responsibilities such as federal taxes.
 For these reasons the store was sold in 1999.
 Latsios returned to his native Greece and died in 2003.

 In 2014, the store nearly went out of business due to rising competition from online streaming services.
 In October, Scarecrow's catalog was donated by owners Carl Tostevin and Mickey McDonough to the Scarecrow Project, a group formed by current and former store employees and long-time patrons, and supported by a successful Kickstarter campaign which raised over $100,000.
 Scarecrow Video reopened under new ownership as a non-profit, preserving "one of the world's largest publicly available libraries of film and television".
 The store began offering DVD-by-mail services across the United States in 2021 for non-rare titles after a successful trial during the COVID-19 pandemic.
 Scarecrow is the last video rental store still operating in the Seattle city limits after the closures of the 32-year-old Video Isle store in January 2019 and Reckless Video in July 2021.

 In June 2024, the Scarecrow Project announced another fundraising drive to allow the store to sign a new lease to remain at its University District location.
 The store estimated that it needed $1.8 million by the end of the year to continue operating.
 A $600,000 fundraising campaign closed in October to fund operations through 2026.
+SV Archive, the nonprofit that manages the store, announced in January 2026 that it had purchased the property that Scarecrow Video sits on for $5.5 million.